 During the physical checks packages are opened in order to subject the products to certain tests, such as a temperature check, organoleptic tests, etc. Depending on the regulations, samples may also be taken for laboratory testing.

-After the checks have been carried out, the BIP veterinarian will make a decision regarding the consignment.
+After the checks have been carried out, the BCP veterinarian will make a decision regarding the consignment.
 The consignment may be either accepted or rejected.
 If the consignment is allowed into the country, it is thereby released for free circulation throughout the entire European Union (at least from a veterinary point of view).

 A rejected consignment shall be eligible for re-exportation, destruction or admission for other purposes, whether or not following a special treatment.